FlutterFlow/flutterflow-documentation/docs/ff-concepts/file-handling/audio/audio-player.md

     3. **Disabled, pause**: This stops the audio player as soon as the app goes in the background.

 :::info
-By default, every AudioPlayer widget added to the project will show sample audio from the internet.
+By default, every AudioPlayer widget added to the project will play a sample audio file from a network URL.
 :::

 <div style={{